yunimoo/elichika/README.md

     - The server for clients to download assets.
     - Default to  https://llsifas.catfolk.party/static/ (special thanks to sarah for hosting it).
+    - `elichika` also has the ability to host the CDN itself:

-    - We can host our own CDN with `elichika` by put the relevant files in `elichika/static`.
+        - To do this, put the relevant files in `elichika/static`.
+        - Then set the CDN server address to the STRING (no protocol) `elichika` (or `elichika_tls` if you're using HTTPS).
+        - This will automatically use whatever the address the client reach `elichika` with as the CDN server.
+        - Aside from that, you can also just use the address like normal.
         - You should look into this if you want to further develop the game/server, as doing so might require redownloading things a lot.

 - Default item count: